rdeneau/book-typescript-object-creation/doc/object-literal-basics.md

 const foo = counterFactory(1); // [Ts] const foo: { readonly value: number; inc(): number; }
 foo.inc(); // → foo.value = 2
 ```

+## Conclusion

+JavaScript is different from other OOP languages like C# and Java: it's _object-based_ rather that being class-based.
+Objects literals are one of the pillars of this aspect.
+We have seen their basics features, enhanced in ES6 and in TypeScript.

+But more subtleties are linked with object literals: the `this` keyword, fat-arrow functions, object destructuring.
+Let's study them in the next chapter: [Advanced Features](object-literal-advanced.md).